UMassCDS/IHOP-Reddit/README.md

 - Sports analogies in `ihop/resources/analogies` only contains sports leagues & teams from North America
 - `uni_to_city.csv` only contains universities in English-speaking countries and French Canada
 - If you see an error about missing linear algebra acceleration from Spark (`Failed to load implementation from: com.github.fommil.netlib.NativeSystemBLAS`) when running locally, check this [Spark Doc page](https://spark.apache.org/docs/latest/ml-linalg-guide.html) or the [netlib-java Github page](https://github.com/fommil/netlib-java/) for library installation instructions.
 You can also safely ignore this warning, it just makes Spark a bit slower.
+- It would be ideal to keep data in the remote (S3 bucket) and read directly from remote storage using Spark, to avoid keeping the huge Reddit files locally.
+However, it's difficult to resolve the correct Hadoop dependencies for accessing AWS S3 buckets directly, so I'm punting on this.